canonical/launchpad-manual/docs/developer/reference/tests.rst

         foo="expected",
         bar="more expected"))

-In general, you should follow Launchpad coding conventions (see :doc:`Python style guide <python>`), however when naming test methods:
+In general, you should follow Launchpad coding conventions (see :ref:`Python style guide <python-style-guide>`), however when naming test methods:

 * Use PEP 8 names, e.g. ``test_for_my_feature()``
 * When testing a specific Launchpad method, a mix of PEP 8 and camel case is